 Tip 4.
 Go to App Store app, then check out the Updates to update at least one app.

 Tip 5.
-Update the iTunes to latest version.
+Update the iTunes to the latest version.

 Tip 6.
 Force restart your device by pressing and holding the Sleep/Wake (On/Off) and Home buttons together until you see the Apple logo.